Please ensure Javascript is enabled for purposes of website accessibility Micromobility Devices | University of West Florida

 5. Non-motorized skateboards may be carried (but not ridden) into campus buildings and classrooms if they do not create an obstruction or trip hazard and do not damage.

-6. If found parked indoors or creating a safety hazard, the University will move the MMD to an outside location.
+6. Parking and storage of motorized Micromobility Devices is limited to bike racks and other designated areas.
+If found parked indoors or creating a safety hazard, the University will move the MMD to an outside location.
 The University will not be responsible for lost, stolen, or damaged property.

 See more at: UWF/REG 5.003 Micromobility Devices on Campus (This Regulation does not regulate personal ADA mobility devices.)